omelchert/SWtools/README.md

 It provides an extendible framework for iterative methods that allow a user to solve two variants of the associated nonlinear eigenvalue problem (NEVP):

-* A bare version of the NEVP;
+* A bare version of the NEVP, where a solution with given eigenvalue is computed;
-* A constraint version of the NEVP wherein an additional normalization constraint for the solution is imposed.
+* A constraint version of the NEVP with a <em>a priori</em> unknown eigenvalye, where a solution with given norm is computed.

 To facilitate progress of science, we include many examples and workflows that can help a user to quickly go from an idea to numerical experimentation to